AntonTerekhov/OrientDB-PHP/readme.markdown

 * `OrientDBWrongParamsException` - wrong params count or other param-related issues.

 ## OrientDBRecord ##
-This is class representing record.
+This class is representing OrientDB record.

 ## Datatypes ##
 Due to small quantity of PHP's built-in datatypes, this library is introducing some own datatypes.